appsmithorg/appsmith-docs/website/docs/packages/reference/query-module.md

 ## Query module instance

-When you integrate the query module into the app, you can access and modify the parameters that have been set up for the query module using the query editor.
-You have the option to include multiple query modules, whether they're from the same package or different ones, and supply parameters to each module according to your specific needs.
+These are all the properties and settings available for a Query Module instance inside any app.
+You have the option to add multiple query modules, whether from the same package or different ones, and pass parameters to each module according to your specific needs.

 ### Properties

-These properties facilitate dynamic value transmission from your app to the query module.
+These properties are only available if they are defined in the Query Module.

 #### Inputs